-Our termly programme of workshops caters specifically for researchers and focus on career design and development, networking, CV writing, job applications and interviews, and more.
-See our programme and book places via the CareerConnect calendar2.
-And don't miss our Insight into Academia programme, which gives insider perspectives on becoming an academic and the steps required to keep you there, along with tips to maximise your chances of application success.
+Their termly programme of workshops caters specifically for researchers and focus on career design and development, networking, CV writing, job applications and interviews, and more.
+See our programme and book places via the CareerConnect calendar.
+Their Insight into Academia programme, gives insider perspectives on becoming an academic and the steps required to keep you there, along with tips to maximise your chances of application success.